kdraba/polymer-introduction/README.md

 ## Current Step

+### Building our own relative date element

+Before tackling our relative date update problem we start building our own `date-relative` element.
+By convention our new element gets defined in its own [app/elements/date-relative/date-relative.html](./app/elements/date-relative/date-relative.html) file.

+In this file we define a `dom-module` with the id of our new element.
+Within the module you can find the template of our element including the style of the document and its HTML - so far its HTML is simply the text `relative-date`.
+In addition to the template we have a script block in our module that invokes the Polymer function with an object that defines our element.
+We will use this object in our next commit to define the properties and functions of the element.
+For now the object only defines the `is` property to designate the element we are defining.

+Just like with other elements, we need to import our new element in the [app/elements/elements.html](./app/elements/elements.html) file to use it in our [app/index.html](./app/index.html) file.

+Looking at our [app](http://localhost:5000/) now, you can see that our new element is working.
+Instead of the date we are now displaying the text `relative-date`.
+We are going to fix this in our next commit.

+## Previous Steps

 ### Relative date - a first approach

 Displaying a relative date is easy with Moment.js.
 We simply use [fromNow](http://momentjs.com/docs/#/displaying/fromnow/) in our date formatting function.